 This month on Just Ask A Veterinarian, we are talking about Pet Food In Canada.
 Dr. Susan Malone and I did our live video on March 14th and shared some tips for picking out food and changing foods.

-This post is sponsored by Maritime Animal Hospital.
+This post was sponsored by Maritime Animal Hospital.

 Pet food in Canada is regulated and there are very good standards on the quality of the products going into all Canadian pet foods.
 That being said, not all foods are good for all pets.
 In this video, we talked about some of the diets available, some options and preferences for cats, and more.
 Here are some highlights.
 Feel free to watch the video and post a question below in the comments or open the video through Facebook and comment on it.